strangerstudios/pmpro-membership-maps/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= 0.4 2022-07-27 =
+* SECURITY: Improved sanitization and escaping of variables.
+* ENHANCEMENT: Improved support for Membership Directory V1.2+.
+* ENHANCEMENT: Improved the map logic on the single profile view of the Member Directory to show only the person in question marker.
+* ENHANCEMENT: Improved the spacing around the map on the frontend.
+* BUG FIX: Fixed an issue where 'show_avatar' in Membership Directory was always showing regardless of attribute value (@aquiferweb)

 = 0.3 2021-06-09 =
 * ENHANCEMENT: Added in support for Zoom levels for map.
 New filter 'pmpromm_default_zoom_level'.